cloudogu/k8s-backup-operator/docs/operations/setup_gcloud_backup_bucket_en.md

-# Set up a backup bucket incl. access
+# Set up a backup bucket incl. access in the google cloud

 ## Setting up with Terraform